NickKaramoff/metadater/README.md

 # metadater

 > A tool that adds date and location to the photos (and other files) based on EXIF, filenames and Google Photos JSON

-Initially I created this script to retag the photos I exported from Google Photos, since they all had the today's date.
+Initially I created this script to retag the photos I exported from Google Photos, since they all had the today’s date.
 This script now can be used for all sorts of photos.

 This script finds the photo metadata (more specifically, date, time, and location of the shot) in EXIF tags, Google Photos JSON or file name (date and time only).

-The Google Photos JSON can be acquired when you export ypur photos with Google Takeout
+The Google Photos JSON can be acquired when you export your photos with [Google Takeout](https://takeout.google.com/).

+This script was tested on Python 3.9, but should work all the way down to 3.6.

 ## Usage